TurboWarp/translations/CONTRIBUTING.md

 ### Requirements

  - You must have a GitHub account.
-This also means you must be at least 13 years old.
+Note that the GitHub ToS says you must be 13 years old.
  - You must be fluent in both English and another language (or even multiple languages).
  - Each language must already be [part of Scratch](languages.md).
  - This isn't expected to be a large time commitment.
 The initial translation for new languages might take ~20 minutes.
 The recurring time commitment shouldn't more than a few minutes per week.